 I wanted to find out what she and

 So, how do you regain confidence after knee surgery?
 Work initially on reducing swelling and regaining range of passive motion.
 Then begin weight-bearing exercises as prescribed by your physician or physical therapist.
 Be prepared for the process and set appropriate personal goals consistent with your age and physical capabilities; bearing in mind that results may take longer than expected.

 If you have just undergone knee surgery, you may be wondering if you will ever be able to make it back to your pre-surgery capabilities.
-Based on the research, a lot of your recovery is going to depend on how you handle the surgery mentally, and how you thought about yourself prior to the arthroscopy, ACL (Anterior Cruciate Ligament), or knee replacement surgery.
+Based on the research, your recovery is going to depend on how you handle the surgery mentally, and how you thought about yourself prior to the arthroscopy, ACL (Anterior Cruciate Ligament), or knee replacement surgery.

 There was a study done that showed that individuals who considered themselves to have exceptional balance prior to surgery, demonstrated a higher level of performance after a total knee replacement.
 Further, they had fewer difficulties acclimating to the new knee joint and returning to a confident level of activities.